 Degrees and courses are offered in:

-Catholic Youth Services is the Archbishop’s agency for youth and young adults within the Archdiocese of Sydney.
+Sydney Catholic Youth is the Archbishop’s agency for youth and young adults within the Archdiocese of Sydney.
 Our mission is to walk with young people towards an ever deeper encounter with Christ, the Church and one another.
 We do this through three key areas: